Tomerg91/Lumea/memory-bank/progress.md

 The application now has a fully functional coaching platform with comprehensive session and reflection systems. **Task 4 (Text Reflection Forms) has been completed**, featuring dynamic multi-section forms with rich text editing, progress tracking, auto-save functionality, and full internationalization support.
 The platform includes a working demo at `/reflection-demo` showcasing the Satya Method reflection template.

-**Task 5 (Audio Reflection Recording Interface) is now in progress**, building upon the solid foundation of the text reflection system.
+**Task 5 (Audio Reflection Recording Interface) is now in progress** with **Subtask 5.1 (Audio Recording Component) completed**.
+The AudioRecorder component provides comprehensive browser-based audio recording with MediaRecorder API integration, real-time waveform visualization, multi-format support (WebM, MP4, OGG, WAV), and complete recording controls.
+A demo is available at `/audio-recorder-demo` showcasing the full recording functionality.

 The platform maintains improved performance through server-side caching, optimized database queries, and React code splitting.
-Authentication, session management, client handling, and text reflection features are complete.
-The platform supports both web and mobile deployments with Capacitor integration.
+Authentication, session management, client handling, text reflection features, and basic audio recording are complete.
+The platform supports both Hebrew and English with RTL text support and maintains a consistent design system throughout.

 **Current Project Status:**
 - **Tasks Completed:** 3 of 15 main tasks (20% completion)